lml-layer-system/ai-failure-periodic-table/README.md

 ## License

-MIT — open source, free to use, fork, test, and build on.
+Apache 2.0 — open source, free to use, fork, test, and build on.